pmarches/monitorPowerToMQTT/README.md

     /masterbus/0x2F412/
         0x0B  Inverter 120v amp flow
         0x14  Inverter state

+    /vedirect/MPPT_ID/

+    /vedirect/GROUP_GROUPID/
+        0x2027  Total DC input power (Panel)
+        Network status register

 Issue
 ---
+    We are missing some usefull fields per panel, especially when the panels is the master.
     When Wifi connection is lost, it somehow affects the BLE scanning.
 If we try to re-start the scanning before the Wifi is connected, the wifi is unable to connect.
     Maybe send all events back to the main app for handling?
 Implement a FMS?
 Turns, out Wifi and BLE timeshare the same RF system.
 So either BLE is receiving, or Wifi is TXing.
     Possible solutions:
     1- Tune the co-existance parameters.
 Ensure the BLE scanning gets restarted on a regular basis?
     2- Use the veDirect HEX protocol with the serial multiplexer.
 Am worried about galvanic isolation.
 Also I got noise problems, as shown with failing checksums.
     3- Disable Software Wifi/BLE coexistance and implement hardware control.
 We would listen on BLE for a while, accumulate results, switch to Wifi (using GPIO pins?) send results.

-  `
+Graphing
+===
+1- Use Watts instead of Amps
+2- Solar graphs:
+  - Network Power
+  - Network Yield (to date)
+  - Each MPPT Power and yield?
+Cummulative curve?

+3- Battery graph
+  - Power flow, power consumed
+  - Battery voltage (x2 axis)
+4- Midnight to midnight
+5- Show target charging voltages (absorbtion+float)

+Questions I want answers!
+--
+    Solar
+    At what time did the batteries start charging?
+    What was the maximum charging power to the batteries?
+    How is each MPPT performing relative to it’s history?
+Are they degrading?
+    How much power did we draw overnight?
+    How much dumpload power did we harness?
+    What was the lowest voltage that the batteries have reached?
+    At what time did the batteries reach full?
+    How much yield per MPPT, total network.
+Distribution amongst MPPTs How much time did we spend in negative power during the day?
+    At what time did we start and stop producing solar?
+    What is the power deviation between Port arch and std arch?
+Yield also?

+    NMEA
+    Max wind gusts today, last hour
+    Extract KML file for the whole season
+    Where did we spend most of our time?
+    When did we loose GPS connection?

+    Meshtastic
+    Max range attained ever
+    Where is the dinghy?
+    Where is everyone?
+Magnetic Bearing+distance
+    Max somwewhat reliable range